- Dark Is Evil: Invoked in their name.

 Silver Ghost (Stacy Conrad)A transgender teen runaway under the guardianship of the Green Witch (as Stacy) and the ward of the whole team in general (as Silver Ghost.
 Wealthy enough in her own right to keep the Green Witch's predatory family at bay, Stacey is mid-transition and desperately hiding that from everyone out of a (fully justified) fear of rejection.

-- Abusive Parent: Had the classic abusive stepfather.
+- Abusive Parent: She had the classic abusive stepfather.

 - Flying Brick: With some added benefits like invisibility.